The best Bluetooth trackers: Apple AirTags vs Tile vs Samsung SmartTag

 Reasons to avoid

 So far, we've covered smart tags designed for very specific devices.
 But maybe you don't have an iPhone or Samsung phone.
 Or perhaps you do, but you want a tracker you can use with other devices as well.
 Or you're just looking for something a little cheaper than the first three models on our list.
-For all of these reasons and more, it's worth taking a look at the Tile Mate.
+For all of these reasons and more, it's worth taking a look at the Tile range of trackers.

 Rather than hook your Bluetooth tracker on to things, you might prefer to stick it on.
 That's exactly what the Tile Sticker offers, with an adhesive backing you can stick to pretty much anything.
 It's very small, light and unobtrusive, plus it's waterproof, rather than just water-resistant.
 Like all Tile devices, it offers a 'find your phone' feature and you can unlock special features with the same subscription services detailed above.